LinkedEarth/ec_workshops_py/chapters/module1.md

 </exercise>
 <exercise id="4" title = "Playing with dictionaries">

+Ever wondered to LiPD files when you open them in Python?
+They become dictionaries.
+In fact, all objects can be exported to dictionaries to allow for faster exploring.
+In the following questions, we will ask you to create a small version of a LiPD-like structure (in the sense that it will have information about location and data).
+LiPD is more complex but the principles still apply.

 **Question:**

 1. Create a dictionary called `dataset1`, that have the following keys: `archiveType`, `geo`, `data`.